yunjhongwu/Sticky-HDPHMM-demo/README.md

 # Sticky HDP-HMM for time series denoising

 Suppose that we observed several time series and their underlying processes are discreted-valued.
 The sticky hidden-Markov model can be used to denoised these noisy time series.
-Run `python3 shdp_demo.py` to show a demonstration (with animation!).
+Run `python3 shdp_demo.py` to show a demonstration (with animation, see [demo on Youtube](https://youtu.be/7LhaXYANflQ)).

 ![Graphical](https://cloud.githubusercontent.com/assets/6327275/9151203/4c2fae34-3daf-11e5-8919-c5f04de80f04.png)